 Best VPN for Unblocking Netflix

-This provider has servers stationed in 94 countries, meaning you should have access to nearly any content you desire.
-While I occasionally run into a server with an IP address that’s been blocked, it’s a temporary issue, as a quick disconnect and reconnect usually resolves the issue.
+This provider has servers stationed in 60 countries, meaning you should have access to nearly any content you desire.
+While I occasionally run into a server with an IP address that doesn’t work, it’s a temporary issue, as a quick disconnect and reconnect usually resolves the issue.

 In addition, 24/7 live support chat is available, along with streaming-optimized connections, excellent global server coverage, app support for the popular desktop and mobile device platforms, and a 30-day money-back guarantee.

 All the global server coverage in the world doesn’t mean anything if your VPN provider’s connection speeds aren’t up to streaming high-definition content.
 (This is especially important for streaming providers that offer quite a bit of 4K HDR content, like Netflix.)

 NordVPN offers excellent speeds, allowing even 4K content to begin playing almost immediately.
 (Of course, how quickly or smoothly video plays via any VPN all depends on the usual connection speeds that your ISP provides.)

 You may have noticed that there are few modern connected devices capable of video that Netflix is not available on.
 That makes multi-platform support an essential feature for any VPN service you might be considering.

 NordVPN has you covered on all of the most popular device platforms, offering apps that work with Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.
 Browser extensions are also available for the Chrome and Firefox platforms.
 If you have a compatible router, you can connect all of your devices via one central connection.

 While it’s true the VPN provider has a limit of 6 concurrent connections using the same login, it does offer compatibility with wireless routers of numerous makes and models.
 You can even get a router pre-configured to work with NordVPN by visiting FlashRouters.com.